mehmetismostlyclear/NlpFinansRaporu/README.md

 > \[!NOTE]
 >
-> A transformer is a deep learning architecture .
+> A transformer is a deep learning architecture model.

 [1]: https://christianbernecker.medium.com/nlp-summarization-use-bert-and-bart-to-summarize-your-favourite-newspaper-articles-fb9a81bed016